Compute Service

 Volumes are block storage devices that can be attached to one server at a time.

-For each volume you can view, the Name (if any), Size in GB, Status (e.g. in-use
+For each volume you can view, the Name (if any), Size in GB, Status (e.g. in-use), Region, UID and

 Networking